 Braden Cleary returned to the Arts & Business Council of Chicago (A&BC) in 2017 after successfully completing the Programs Internship at A&BC in 2015.
 From 2015 – 2017, Braden was the Manager of Sales and Marketing at Imagination Theater.
 As Manager, Arts Services, Braden stewards A&BC’s client portfolio and consults with arts and cultural organizations to assess readiness and sequencing for capacity building services.
 As well, Braden designs professional learning programs for arts leaders such as Learning Labs and Breakfast Club and coordinates the deployment of A&BC’s proprietary organizational assessment tool, smARTscope®.
 Outside of the office, Braden can be found in a local brewery, on a yoga mat, or in the rehearsal room with ABLE Ensemble, a theatre company that provides artistic experiences for actors with Down syndrome and other developmental differences.
 Braden holds a BS in Arts Management and BA in Theatre and Drama from Indiana University.

-Kenneth Franco joined the Arts & Business Council of Chicago (A&BC) in 2019 and has a passion for helping do-gooders do greater.
-Prior to joining A&BC, Kenneth served as Advancement Manager for Houston Arts Alliance, the designated local arts agency of the City of Houston and Greater Houston region.
+Kenneth Franco joined the Arts & Business Council of Chicago (A&BC) in 2019.
+Prior to A&BC, Kenneth served as Advancement Manager for Houston Arts Alliance, the designated local arts agency of the City of Houston and Greater Houston region.
 In that role, Kenneth facilitated the agency’s expansive body of work, namely: providing grants to 250+ individual artists, nonprofits, and community organizations; helping organizations develop business acumen through capacity building services, programs, and incubation; championing private sector investment through the Arts & Business Council of Greater Houston; commissioning, acquiring, and conserving public art; promoting the region’s folklife and cultural traditions through programming and documentation; animating public spaces and encouraging civic engagement; producing research and cultural convenings; and, ultimately, working to expand the region’s overall creative economy.
-Outside Houston Arts Alliance, Kenneth held volunteer roles within Houston Young People for the Arts, Emerging Arts Leaders Houston, the Local Initiative for Cultural Equity, Houston Young Professionals Endeavor, and various host committees.
+Outside Houston Arts Alliance, Kenneth held volunteer roles within Houston Young People for the Arts, Emerging Arts Leaders Houston, the Local Initiative for Cultural Equity, and Houston Young Professionals Endeavor.
 Kenneth holds a Bachelor of Music from the University of North Texas.

 Noemi Garcia consults with arts & cultural organizations, facilitates relationships across sectors, and manages the On BOARD training program.
 Noemi joined A&BC in 2011 as a Programs Coordinator.
 An advocate of board service, Noemi serves on the Auxiliary Board of Snow City Arts, an organization that inspires and educates children and youth in hospitals through the arts.
 She is also a longtime supporter of 2nd Story, an organization that creates spaces where people can share and deeply listen to one another’s stories.
 Noemi grew up immersed in art, architecture, and design.
 She played music during her youth, dabbles in pottery and other media from time to time, and has an appreciation for ceramics and contemporary jewelry.
 Outside of the office, you can find Noemi at creative events around the city, on a pilates megaformer, or at the airport on her way to her next adventure.